hanyuan666/XBotCore/README.md

 Online documentation: https://advrhumanoids.github.io/XCM/

-## Robotic Hardware Abstracion Layer
+## Robotic Hardware Abstraction Layer
 We present a new Robot Hardware
 Abstraction Layer (R-HAL) that permits to seamlessly program and control any robotic platform powered by the XBot control